 If the machine you've installed ArcGIS Server on has multiple network interface controller (NIC) cards or DNS entries, you may want to specify which NIC card should handle network communication for the server.
 To do so, follow this workflow.

 After completing authorization, ArcGIS Server Manager should already be open.
-You can now log in to Manager and create a new site.
-For more information, see Creating a new site.
+You can now sign in to Manager and create a site.
+For more information, see Create a site.

 If you're preparing your site for a production deployment, install ArcGIS Web Adaptor.
 The Web Adaptor provides a link between your enterprise web server and your ArcGIS Server site.
 It allows you to choose the port, address, and authentication settings for incoming requests.
 It also prevents outside users from accessing Manager and the Administrator Directory.
 For more information, see About ArcGIS Web Adaptor.

 Ensure that ArcGIS Server can access all the data referenced by its services.
-For more information, see Making your data accessible to ArcGIS Server.
+For more information, see Make your data accessible to ArcGIS Server.

 Your users can begin publishing and sharing content.
 See Service publishing in ArcGIS Desktop to learn more about the various publishing and sharing workflows available.